🛠 Create Your Own - Contract Renewal Review Workflow

 - From Form Access, select the relevant radio button to determine how ownership is assigned.

-Configure Hyperlink in ✉️ Renewal Notification ✉️
+Configure Hyperlink in Renewal Notification Phase

-- Renew: For contracts that require a full renegotiation and the signing of updated terms.
+- Renew: for contracts that require a full renegotiation and the signing of updated terms

 - Copy the URL for the separate Contract Request workflow form.